 Overall, getting mail into your hands will ultimately come down to using a temporary address of some kind, so we strongly recommend trying with a test piece of mail first to understand how everything will work best for you and your travel style.

 There are a handful of mail services out there that will hold, scan, shred, and ship your packages for you at a subscription-based cost.
-After a few missed packages, we decided to try out a mail service to see what it would be like to have a single shipping address for others to send packages and mail to.
+After a few missed packages, we decided to try out a virtual mailing address service to see what it would be like to have a single shipping address for others to send packages and mail to.
 From our research, we chose US Global Mail for a handful of reasons:

 Trustworthy – Since a mail forwarding service manages (sometimes) crucial and personal information, it’s important to use one that’s trustworthy.
 US Global Mail has been accredited with the Better Business Bureau for nearly 15 years and holds an ‘A’ grade.
 In addition, we also found a wealth of positive online reviews for their service.